kanakawai-maui/olelo-honua/README.md

 This library provides a way to automatically create and sync locale files using different translation providers.

-(ʻŌlelo Honua can be translated to mean "Language Bridge" in Hawaiian.)
+(ʻŌlelo Honua can be translated to mean "World Language" or "Language Bridge" in Hawaiian.)

 ## Usage